Stiff Upper Lip (AC/DC song): Music video

 The music video, directed by Andy Morahan, starts with the band driving down the street in a red 1997 Hummer H1 when they get caught in a traffic jam.
 They then pull into a back alley, get out of the car, and begin to play the song on the street.
 The song that the band was listening to before the car jam was "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)", a song released when the late Bon Scott was a member of the band.
+Lady Gaga made a cameo pre-fame.